Russia FM visits Egypt, part of Africa trip amid Ukraine war | Headlines

 - Egypt

-Russian Foreign Minister Sergey Lavrov is in Cairo for talks on Sunday with Egyptian officials as his country seeks to break diplomatic isolation and sanctions by the West over its invasion of Ukraine.
+Russian Foreign Minister Sergey Lavrov was in Cairo for talks on Sunday with Egyptian officials as his country seeks to break diplomatic isolation and sanctions by the West over its invasion of Ukraine.

-Lavrov landed in Cairo late Saturday, the first leg of his Africa trip that will also include stops in Ethiopia, Uganda, and the Democratic Republic of Congo, according to Russia's state-run RT.
+Lavrov landed in Cairo late on Saturday, the first leg of his Africa trip that will also include stops in Ethiopia, Uganda, and the Democratic Republic of Congo, according to Russia's state-run RT television network.

-The Egyptian Foreign Ministry said Foreign Minister Sameh Shukry was holding talks with Lavrov Sunday morning.
+The Russian chief diplomat met Sunday morning with President Abdel Fattah el-Sissi in a Cairo presidential palace, the Egyptian leader's office said.
+Lavrov then held talks with Egyptian Foreign Minister Sameh Shukry.

 Russia's war in Ukraine has had dire effects on the world economy, driving up oil and gas prices to unprecedented levels.